-Crochet aims for 100% unit test coverage, and supports Python 2.6, 2.7, 3.3 and 3.4 as well as PyPy.
-Crochet provides the following general features:
+Crochet supports Python 2.7, 3.4, 3.5 and 3.6 as well as PyPy.

+Crochet provides the following basic APIs:

-- Allow blocking code to call into Twisted and block until results are available or a timeout is hit, using the crochet.wait\for decorator. - A lower-level API (crochet.run\in\reactor) allows blocking code to run code "in the background" in the Twisted thread, with ability to repeatedly check if it's done.
+- Allow blocking code to call into Twisted and block until results are available or a timeout is hit, using the crochet.wait\for decorator. - A lower-level API (crochet.run\in\reactor) allows blocking code to run code "in the background" in the Twisted thread, with the ability to repeatedly check if it's done.